 - Overdrive 1 and 2: Warm and bluesy.
-Each model is voiced slightly different.
+Each model is voiced slightly differently.

 - Metal 1 and 2: Metal 1 is supposedly a more modern sound, while Metal 2 is the classic "thrash" sound.
 Neither will sound like a Triple Rec or 6505, but Metal 1 does a very good job of providing good classic metal sounds with a little depth.
 Metal 2 is a touch more brittle.

 The Effects Morph knob makes it easy to adjust the parameters of the effects.
 At zero the chosen effect is off, and as the knob is turned clockwise it cycles through various parameters.
-You can't fine tune an effect like you would with an effects processor, or even a stomp box, but the array of sounds are very usable in this context.
+You can't fine-tune an effect as you would with an effects processor or even a stompbox, but the array of sounds are very usable in this context.

 My Overall Impression of the Nano Vypyr